hlorus/CAD_Sketcher/docs/tools.md

 ## Workspacetools
 ![!Workspacetools](images/workspacetools.png){style="height:160px; width:60px; object-fit:cover;" align=right}

-Workspacetools are used to interactivley create entities.
+Workspacetools are used to interactively create entities.
 You can access them from the viewport's "T"-panel.
 Check the [tools section](tools.md) to get familiar with the behavior of BGS tools.